d4l3k/cs540-project/paper.md

 # Related Work

-Citing some paper [@Jones1998]

 # Description and Justification

+## Algorithms

+### Random Search

+Random search is one of the simplest black box optimization algorithms.
+It randomly guesses points within the bounds and then takes the highest value as the best option.
+This is used as a baseline for the other algorithms.

+### Tree of Parzen Estimators

+### Gradient Boosted Decision Trees

+### Bayesian Optimization (Gaussian Processes)

+### LSTM based Recurrent Neural Network

 ## Models

 To evaluate these algorithms we trained them on two stateful models.
+Each model has a single function that needs to be optimized with $n$ parameters as well as bounds for the range of values that can be accepted.

 ### Death Rate